boxyhq/jackson/CONTRIBUTING.md

 5. Test your changes.
 6. Submit a pull request against the main branch.

+## Code Of Conduct

+Please ensure that your contributions align with our [Code of Conduct](https://github.com/boxyhq/jackson/blob/6cf5639706714c727d093136372a46ac7b26ac0a/CODE_OF_CONDUCT.md#L1).
+Be respectful, inclusive, and considerate of others.

 ## License

-Jackson is an open-source project released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+Jackson is an open-source project released under the [Apache License 2.0](https://github.com/boxyhq/jackson/blob/main/LICENSE).
 Your contributions are subject to the terms of this license.

 ## Additional Tips